CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Database and Benchmark

-This category provides a fine-grained analysis of the procedural correctness of our CangLing-KnowFlow agent's execution trace.
-To achieve this, we adopt the fine-grained, step-wise evaluation metrics proposed in the GTA benchmark \citep{wang2024gta}.
-This methodology is designed to assess the procedural fidelity of an agent's reasoning and action trace at each step of the workflow, offering deep insights into its operational capabilities.
+The second category provides a fine-grained analysis of the procedural correctness of our CangLing-KnowFlow agent's execution trace.
+To achieve this, we adopt the fine-grained, step-wise evaluation metrics proposed in the GTA benchmark \cite{wang2024gta}.
+This manner is designed to assess the procedural fidelity of an agent's reasoning and action trace at each step of the workflow, offering deep insights into its operational capabilities.

-\textbf{Instruction Following Accuracy (InstAcc)}: This metric evaluates whether the agent's output at each step adheres strictly to the predefined format (e.g., Thought: ...
+\textbf{Instruction Following Accuracy (InstAcc)}: This metric evaluates whether the agent's output at each step follows strictly to the predefined format (e.g., Thought: ...
 Action: ...).
 It serves as a fundamental check of the model's ability to generate structured output.

-\textbf{Tool Selection Accuracy (ToolAcc)}: This measures whether the tool selected by the agent at a given step matches the one in the ground-truth workflow.
-It is a core metric for evaluating the agent's task decomposition and planning abilities.
+\textbf{Tool Selection Accuracy (ToolAcc)}: It measures whether the tool selected by the agent at a given step matches the one in the ground-truth workflow, which is a core metric for evaluating the agent's task decomposition and planning abilities.

 \textbf{Argument Correctness Accuracy (ArgAcc)}: Conditional on the correct tool being selected, this metric assesses the correctness of the parameters supplied to the tool.
-As highlighted by \citep{wang2024gta}, accurate argument prediction is often a critical bottleneck for agent performance.
+As highlighted by \cite{wang2024gta}, accurate argument prediction is often a critical bottleneck for agent performance.
 It is quantified by evaluating the exact correspondence between the assigned parameter values (including referenced variable names) and the ground-truths.

 \textbf{Overall Score}: Calculated as the arithmetic mean of InstAcc, ToolAcc, and ArgAcc, which offers a unified quantitative measure of step-wise procedural fidelity.